jlibovicky/jlibovicky.github.io/_posts/2023-04-13-On-NLP-and-User-Autonomy.md

 ethics, the main topics are: biases that the models get from training data, replication of toxic behavior found on the Internet, underrepresentation of already underprivileged groups, differences between the technology availability between the global north and global south.
+Now, after ChatGPT was released people add some science-fictions fears.

-There are many good articles on this topic, and I don't have much to add, but I want to tackle this from a slightly different angle.
+There are many good articles on NLP and AI ethics, and I don't have much to add, but I want to tackle this from a slightly different angle.
 Most work on this topic views the technology creators as the active ones.
-The potential technology users are passive, and the research community's task is to protect them from unintentional or intentional harm, taking a sort of paternalist stance toward the users.
+The potential technology users are passive, and the research community's task (or perhaps industry's task) is to protect them from unintentional or intentional harm, taking a sort of paternalist stance toward the users.
 I was thinking about this already in 2021 when Covid vaccination was a big topic, and some governments were considering compulsory vaccination, which many people opposed as a lack of respect for patient autonomy.
 Fundamental issues of medical ethics: informed consent, and patient autonomy, were suddenly in the mainstream discourse.
 I was surprised that in NLP, informed consent and autonomy are not a concern at all.
 The release of ChatGPT and what followed made me think about user autonomy again.

 ## Basic concepts (as I see them) and what ethics is NLP ethics

-First, I try to summarize the main theoretical concept here.
-I do not mean to educate the readers but rather show how limited (and perhaps naive) my understanding is.
+First, I try to summarize the main theoretical concepts here.
+I do not mean to educate the readers but rather show how limited (and perhaps naive) my understanding of ethics is.
 Two major theoretical frameworks are typically considered when discussing ethics of technology: consequentialist ethics and rule-driven deontology.
 Several more potentially relevant theoretical frameworks exist, such as virtue or care ethics.

 In the consequentialist view, a good action is an action that maximizes the overall happiness or welfare or, negatively defined, minimizes harm.
 In other